wen-git-acc/orderbook/README.md

             - The state of position list and orderbook will be updated every iteration when there is matched.
             - The logic will update the current position by recomputing the average price and increasing the position size holdings if the position is already present in the position list with the same `side and market`.
             - Account margin (>10%) is checked every cycle to ensure there is enough to execute (match) the order. `When the account margin check fails:`
-                - Taker: revert the order, not executing and stop the engine.
+                - Taker: revert the order and current active order in orderbook, not executing and stop the engine.
                 - Maker: revert all the current order in order book.
                 - Note: When calculating the account margin, it is based on the condition after the order is executed, hence, current order position is included in the calculation as well.
     - The market price of the particular instrument/market (eth, btc, etc.) will be updated based on the latest traded price.